brightsplash/PanopticonGame-BEESEC/README.md

 Preparing the board
 -------------------
-Depending on the number of players – draw or otherwise mark equal ‘ranges’ from the middle to the edge of the board so that each player has an equal slice of the board.Put all the power up tools in the middle of the board and the spinner on the side of the board.
+Put all the power up tools in the middle of the board and the spinner on the side of the board.
 Each player takes one player mission card without telling anyone what the mission is.

 Players prepare their Panopticon bases.
 Each player takes a base board, picks a mini figure in turn and 3 ability cards.
 Take 6 personal data blocks and arrange them into a defensive wall in front of your identity crystal.
 Put your mini-figure and put it in front of the wall.
 Put your base board in the centre of the board so that your character faces outwards